rwxrob/zet/20210502133019/README.md

 > My disappointment about NeoVim is not personal.
 Good people (some very
 > close to me) use and advocate for NeoVim, and I actively campaign
 > against it.
-(But hey, it's the same for crypto-currency as well.)
+I fucking hate it.
+(But hey, it's the same for
+> crypto-currency as well.)

 NeoVim's most significant failure is not technical at all.
 The NeoVim design team has demonstrated a complete lack of understanding of Vi's